Sensitivity-Driven Adaptive Surrogate Modeling for Simulation and Optimization of Dynamical Systems: Introduction

-An outline of the paper is as follows: \cref{sec:problem_formulation} gives formulations for simulation and optimization problems of the form we want to study. \cref{sec:sensitivity} discusses sensitivity analysis of solutions with respect to a model function. \cref{sec:surrogates} discusses error bounds for kernel interpolation-based surrogates. \cref{sec:model_refinement} combines sensitivity results from \cref{sec:sensitivity} with the findings in \cref{sec:surrogates} to develop an adaptive refinement procedure for surrogates. \cref{sec:numerics} demonstrates the model refinement procedure on trajectory simulation and optimization problems for a notional hypersonic vehicle with expensive-to-evaluate aerodynamic coefficients. \cref{sec:conclusion} discusses main takeaways and directions for future work.
+An outline of the paper is as follows: \Cref{sec:problem_formulation} gives formulations for simulation and optimization problems of the form we want to study. \Cref{sec:sensitivity} discusses sensitivity analysis of solutions with respect to a model function. \Cref{sec:surrogates} reviews error bounds for kernel interpolation-based surrogates. \Cref{sec:model_refinement} combines sensitivity results from \cref{sec:sensitivity} with the findings in \cref{sec:surrogates} to develop an adaptive refinement procedure for surrogates and is the main contribution of our paper. \Cref{sec:numerics} demonstrates the model refinement procedure on trajectory simulation and optimization problems for a notional hypersonic vehicle with expensive-to-evaluate aerodynamic coefficients. \Cref{sec:conclusion} summarizes main takeaways and directions for future work.

 {\bf Notation.} We will use $\| \cdot \|$ to denote a vector norm on $\real^m$ (where $m$ depends on the context) or an induced matrix norm.
 By $\mathcal{B}_R(0) \subset \real^m$ we denote the closed ball in $\real^m$ around zero with radius $R>0$.
 When infinite-dimensional normed linear spaces are considered, the norm will always be specified explicitly using subscripts.